Common kingfisher: Feeding

 The common kingfisher hunts from a perch 1–2 m above the water, on a branch, post or riverbank, bill pointing down as it searches for prey.
 It bobs its head when food is detected to gauge the distance and plunges steeply down to seize its prey usually no deeper than 25 cm below the surface.
 The wings are opened underwater and the open eyes are protected by the transparent third eyelid.
 The bird rises beak-first from the surface and flies back to its perch.
 At the perch the fish is adjusted until it is held near its tail and beaten against the perch several times.
 Once dead, the fish is positioned lengthways and swallowed head-first.
 A few times each day, a small greyish pellet of fish bones and other indigestible remains is regurgitated.

 The food is mainly fish up to 12.5 cm long, but the average size is 2.3 cm.
 In Central Europe, 97% of the diet was found to be composed of fish ranging in size from 2 to 10 cm with an average of 6.5 cm (body mass range from <0.1 g to >10 g, average 3 g).
 Minnows, sticklebacks, small roach and trout are typical prey.
 About 60% of food items are fish, but this kingfisher also catches aquatic insects such as dragonfly larvae and water beetles, and, in winter, crustaceans including freshwater shrimps.
+Amphibians such as the smooth newt (Lissotriton vulgaris) may also constitute part of the diet of this species.
 In Central Europe, however, fish represented 99.9% of the diet (data from rivers, streams, and reservoirs from years 1999 to 2013).
 Common kingfishers have also been observed to catch lamprey.
 One study found that food provisioning rate increased with brood size, from 1498 g (505 fishes for four nestlings) to 2968 g (894 fishes for eight nestlings).
 During the fledging period each chick consumed on average 334 g of fish, which resulted in an estimated daily food intake of 37% of the chick's body mass (average over the entire nestling period).
 The average daily energy intake was 73.5 kJ per chick (i.e., 1837 kJ per 25 days of the fledging period).